-10 Most Important Meta Tags You Need to Know for SEO
+10 Most Important Meta Tags and HTML Elements You Need To Know For SEO

 But do they have a major impact on rankings as they used to for many years?

-Over the past few years, user behavior factors were being discussed a lot as logical proof of relevance and thus a ranking signal – even Google representatives admit its impact here and there.
+Over the past few years, user behavior factors have often been discussed as logical proof of relevance and thus a ranking signal – even Google representatives admit its impact here and there.

-The page’s title still is the first thing for a searcher to see in SERPs and decide if the page is likely to answer the search intent.
+The page’s title is still the first thing a searcher sees in SERPs, and it helps them decide if the page is likely to answer the search intent.

-A well-written one may increase the number of clicks and traffic, which have at least some impact on rankings.
+A well-written one may increase the number of clicks and traffic, which has at least some impact on rankings.

-A simple experiment can also show that Google no longer needs your title tag to include an exact match keyword to know the topic the page covers.
+A simple experiment can also show that Google no longer needs your title tag to include an exact match keyword to determine the topic the page covers.

 For instance, a couple of years ago, a Google search for [how to build brand awareness] would bring up 2 out of the top 5 results with titles exactly matching your query.

-And yet, not a single irrelevant result either: every single one of the pages given here explains how to build awareness, and the titles reflect that.
+And yet, not a single irrelevant result either; every single one of the pages given here explains how to build awareness, and the titles reflect that.

-What search engines are looking at is the whole picture, and they tend to evaluate page’s content as a whole, but the cover of a book still matters – especially when it comes to interaction with searchers.
+Search engines are looking at the whole picture, and they tend to evaluate a page’s content as a whole, but the cover of a book still matters – especially when it comes to interaction with searchers.

 Best Practices